textileio/js-textile-http-client/config/DOCS_TEMPLATE.md

 console.log("files", files.items);
 ```

-For more detailed examples of usage, peruse the `examples` folder and see the `docs`.
+For more detailed examples of usage, peruse the `examples` folder and see the [live `docs`](https://textileio.github.io/js-http-client/).